Estimated Reading Time: 10 Minutes

 Self-led: It’s perfectly feasible for you to do your own research, create a program for yourself and see it through to its successful completion.
 The answers are out there and the best coaches aren’t hiding behind secrets either, they will happily tell you what you need to do during a consultation - by working with a coach, it’s the implementation and support that you’re investing in, not necessarily the answers.

 Weight Loss Groups: Weight loss groups can be a fantastic resource for peer accountability and support.
 Having a group of people that share similar experiences can be extremely valuable.
 Just make sure you’re measuring the right things; we already made the distinction between fat loss and weight loss, so make sure those distinctions are acknowledged.
 Also before signing up, you should make sure you are comfortable that there is a solution to your problem at the end of the program.
 It’s been said of weight loss groups that sometimes the original challenge is normalised or habituated, providing a highly empathic environment, but not necessarily one that has the answer to your problems.
-You’ll get an intuitive feel whether this is the case when you’re there.
+You’ll get an intuitive feel as to whether this is the case when you’re there.

 Boot Camps & Fitness Classes: Fitness boot camps are a fantastic way to get out, get fit and be working out in a relatively low-cost, social environment.
 I’d recommend these as a part of a weight loss journey as, to me, there is a character-building element in getting out and training outdoors in all seasons.
 The banana skin here is to make sure you don’t succumb to what we might consider the ‘sweat economy’ of thinking that simply working out as hard as possible, as often as possible and burning as many calories as you can is the best or most linear route to success.
 Over time this can get a little mechanical and all it takes is the wrong group instructor to change the tone of the session and friendly competition can turn toxic.
 Also bear in mind, that as humans we can develop blind spots and a bias for the things we’re super interested in ourselves, so beware of the group fitness solution that focuses on one type of training and considers itself a one-size-fits-all solution.